 - Raven says she got drunk at a party by having seven Shirley Temples.
 "You can't even taste the alcohol in them!"

-- Later she relates the story of how her female friends in college would get so drunk they'd make out with each other, all the time.
+- In another strip Penelope related the story of how her female friends in college would get so drunk they'd make out with each other, all the time.

 - Girls with Slingshots: After Hazel gets uncharacteristically prudish while accompaniying Jamie and her younger sister, Fiona on a trip to a lingerie store, Fiona offers Hazel a pull from her hidden flask.
 Hazel goes from mortified to Genki Girl after a couple of swallows.
 Fiona confesses to Jamie that her flask was just water.
 Her boobs are just that awesome.